 You can start with that theme to see how far it gets you:

-$ asciidoctor-pdf -a scripts=cjk -a pdf-theme=default-with-font-fallbacks document.adoc
+$ asciidoctor-pdf -a scripts=cjk --theme default-with-font-fallbacks document.adoc

 -a scripts=cjk option.